vertica/vertica-python/README.md

     cur.fetchall()
     # [[2, 'bb'], [3, 'foo']]
 ```
 Note: In other drivers, the batch insert is converted into a COPY statement by using prepared statements. vertica-python currently does not support that.
+[More details](#cursorexecutemany-server-side-binding-vs-client-side-binding)

 #### Client-side binding: Query using named parameters or format parameters